marc-k-etherington/marc-k-etherington.github.io/content/post/Science-in-Action.md

 summary: Marc is featured in the latest Science in Action blog by HORIBA
 show_summary: true
 ---
 It was a pleasure to be interviewed for HORIBA's latest blog on Science in Action.
 In this article, I discuss how my research group is using fluorescence spectroscopy to develop novel light-emitting materials for applications as diverse as organic light-emitting diodes (OLEDs) and biosensing.
-Read more at <a href="horiba.link/light-emitting">horiba.link/light-emitting</a>
+Read more at [horiba.link/light-emitting](horiba.link/light-emitting)

 <img src="https://github.com/marc-k-etherington/marc-k-etherington.github.io/blob/main/content/post/images/HORIBA_SIA.jpg?raw=true" width="250" height="auto">